itsmalk/sprinkle/README.md

 ```
 5\.
 Pick what device you want to install it on at the top left of Xcode

 6\.
-Press play
+Press play and wait for the app to launch on your device

 7\.
-Wait for the app to launch on your device

-8\.
-(Optional) Press the stop button in Xcode, quit Xcode, and relaunch the app on your device or simulator
+Press the stop button in Xcode, quit Xcode, and relaunch the app on your device or simulator `Optional`

 You only need to follow steps 4-8 the first time you run Sprinkle or if the native dependencies are changed